Multicultural families in South Korea

-A multicultural family in South Korea is a family that made up of people without a background in Korean culture.
-As the number of multicultural families increased in Korean society, the number of children in multicultural families also increased.
-New policies have been created to respond to the problems faced by children of multicultural families.
+A growing number of families in South Korea have members that were not raised in South Korean culture.
+This includes both families with non-Korean members and families with Korean diaspora or North Korean defector members.

+Policy changes are being made to accommodate their life in South Korea.

 Definition

 Policies designed to support multicultural families in South Korea are aimed at families with people who have acquired South Korean nationality.
 It can be defined as a family type where two cultures coexist in one family through international marriage, but also includes the families of foreign workers, North Korean refugee families, and ethnic Korean families moving to Korea.

 The first category, international marriage families, refers to a family consisting of a married Korean citizen and a foreign spouse.
 The second category, the families of foreign workers, includes those that foreign workers bring with them to Korea or new families formed by foreign workers in Korea.
 Most of those families include children.
 The third category, North Korean refugee families, is composed of residents from North Korea with the official registration.
 These people have left North Korean society with various motives.
 In some cases, refugees escape North Korea with their family members, but policies are also designed for those who start a new family in South Korea.
 The final category includes ethnic-Korean families who were born and raised in China or Russia with a unique Korean culture, and settled in South Korea for the purpose of immigration, employment while their ancestors left Korea with various background.

 Children of multicultural families are defined as children born between spouses of Koreans and foreign residents with different cultural background.
 At first, children of multicultural families were called Kosian or mixed-blood.
 Later, people started to use value-neutral term 'international marriage children' or 'children of international marriage immigrants'.
 More recently, people began to use the term 'children of multicultural families'.

+The Multicultural Families Support Act defines a multicultural family as a couple where one spouse immigrated through marriage and the other is a Korean citizen, or couples where both spouses became Korean citizens through marriage.
+This definition excludes international families legally residing in South Korea where both spouses are foreigners.
+This leads to discrimination, such as limited access to government financial support for childcare or other benefits.